glennmagerman/ECB_multicountry/README.md

 ## Join the network

 Every additional country makes the benchmark more useful.
 If your institution holds firm-to-firm transaction data (VAT listings, e-invoicing, payment data) and firm level accounts, the sequence is: a zero commitment pilot on the synthetic data (task 0), a call with the coordinating team, then a full run on your data.
 What you get: a cross country benchmark for your economy and the possibility to participate in extensions of the project and follow-up research.
-Contact any of the three coordinators.
+Contact Glenn Magerman.

 ## Data protection and governance